How to Locate and Delete Accounts Linked to Your Email Address

 Enable Security Alerts

 Turn on login notifications and security alerts.
-Without them, you often find out about breaches after damage has already happened.
+Without them, you often find out about breaches after the damage is done.

 Account Cleanup Progress